jdzhu19/jdzhu19.github.io/content/publication/conference_2025ASPDAC_Zhu/index.md

 ---
-title: 'UFO-MAC: A Unified Framework for Optimization of High-Performance Multipliers and Multiply-Accumulators'
+title: 'A Holistic FPGA Architecture Exploration Framework for Deep Learning Acceleration'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Dongsheng Zuo
-  - admin
-  - Chenglin Li
   - Yuzhe Ma
   #- Robert Ford